 Webinar series recordings: Treating tobacco dependence in behavioral health settings

 The OHA Transformation Center and Health Promotion and Chronic Disease Section recorded a series of webinars focused on treating tobacco dependence in behavioral health settings.
 Presenters are from the University of Colorado, School of Medicine, Behavioral Health and Wellness Program.
 Audience: All types of care team providers, quality improvement staff, and non-clinical staff working in behavioral health settings.
-See full details and links to the recordings.
+See full details.

 CCO Tobacco Prevalence Reduction Learning Collaborative